The React 19 useActionState

 ...

-Submitting the form with an action
+Submitting the Form with an Action

-We want to submit the form to our database using an action with the upgraded React 19 action property.
+property.
 This property can now be bound to a function, ƒor example a Server Function.
-It will receive the form data as a FormData object.
+It will receive the form data as a FormData

 Let’s write the Server Function that will handle the form submission.
-We’ll call it updateContact.
+We’ll call it updateContact

 'use server';